Understanding AVVO, Superlawyers, US News Rating Sites

 2. Star Search – Over 150 sources of data exist.
 For example, databases, the internet, local and national publications for legal trades.
 These all help to categorize attorneys possessing excellent credentials.
 But the sources they use online are not specified.
 United States News and World Report’s Best Law Firms or AVVO, or possibly even both, are used during selection.

 So these secret methods remain questionable.
-A conflict of interest could occur quite easily among employed lawyers when they research candidates.
-For example, while looking for candidates, they may ‘locate’ a member of their family, a close friend, or a co-worker from their firm.
+A conflict of interest could occur relatively quickly among employed lawyers when they research candidates.
+For example, they may ‘locate’ a family member, a close friend, or a co-worker from their firm while looking for candidates.

 3. Informal Nominations – There is no weight given to open nominations during the process of rating.
 However, clients, readers, and lawyers that hold a license in different states can choose to nominate an attorney.
 The candidate pool is assessed further by Super Lawyers.
 Presumptively, ‘readers’ do not refer to other lawyers or peers.
 But until we know for sure, it would be a conflict for Super Lawyers to list participants of open nominations and not reveal ‘readers’ or how they qualify to nominate.